justinlettau/sql-source-control/README.md

   // glob of files to include / exclude (examples: ["dbo.*"] or ["*", "!dbo.*"])
   "files": [],

+  // glob of tables to include / exclude for data scripting (example: ["dbo.LookupTable"]) "data": [],

   "output": {

     // directory to place scripted files into (relative to config file) "root": "./_sql-database",

+    // directory to script data (relative to root) "data": "./data"

     // directory to script procs (relative to root) "procs": "./stored-procedures",

+    // directory to script scalar functions (relative to root) "scalar-valued": "./functions/scalar-valued",

     // directory to script schemas (relative to root) "schemas": "./schemas",

-    // directory to script scalar functions (relative to root) "scalar-valued": "./functions/scalar-valued",

     // directory to script table functions (relative to root) "table-valued": "./functions/table-valued",

+    // directory to script table-valued parameters (relative to root) "table-valued-parameters": "./user-defined-types/table-valued-parameters"

     // directory to script tables (relative to root) "tables": "./tables",